The IRS applies late penalties and interest on a case-by-case basis and will send a separate bill if penalties apply.

 Because the IRS has the last word on penalties, we can't calculate the exact amount if your return is late.
 But the info below will give you an idea of what to expect in a worst-case scenario (courtesy of IRS Tax Topic 653).

-However, you must file your 2018 taxes by April 15, 2022 (or October 15 of 2022, if you filed an extension).
+- However, you must file your 2020 taxes by May 17, 2024 (or October 15, 2024 if you filed an extension).
 After that, any unclaimed tax refunds get turned over to the U.S. Treasury.

-No penalty if you file by October 15, 2019, provided you filed an extension and paid your tax bill by April 15, 2019 (April 17, 2019 for Maine and Massachusetts due to Patriots Day.)
+- No penalty if you file by October 15, provided you filed an extension and paid your tax bill by May 17.

-Late filing penalties apply if you owe taxes and didn't file your return or extension by April 15, 2019 (April 17, 2019 for Maine and Massachusetts due to Patriots Day), or if you filed an extension but failed to file your return by October 15, 2019.
+- Late filing penalties apply if you owe taxes and didn't file your return or extension by May 17, or if you filed an extension but failed to file your return by October 15.

-If you file more than 60 days after the due date, the minimum penalty is $205 or 100% of your unpaid tax, whichever is less.
+- If you file more than 60 days after the due date, the minimum penalty is $435 (for tax returns required to be filed in 2021) or 100% of your unpaid tax, whichever is less.

-Late payment penalties apply if you didn't pay taxes owed by April 15, 2019 (April 17, 2019 for Maine and Massachusetts due to Patriots Day), regardless of whether you filed an extension or not.
+- Late payment penalties apply if you didn't pay taxes owed by May 17, regardless of whether you filed an extension or not.

-The late payment penalty is 0.5% (1/2 of 1 percent) of the additional tax owed amount for every month (or fraction thereof) the owed tax remains unpaid, up to a maximum of 25%.
+- The late payment penalty is 0.5% (1/2 of 1%) of the additional tax owed amount for every month (or fraction thereof) the owed tax remains unpaid, up to a maximum of 25%.

-Interest (compounded daily) starts accumulating on unpaid taxes one day after the due date of the return, until the bill is fully paid off.
-The current interest rate is 5.0% (3% on top of the federal short-term rate of 2%) and is subject to change.
+- Interest (compounded daily) starts accumulating on unpaid taxes one day after the due date of the return, until the bill is fully paid off.
+The current interest rate is 3% and is subject to change.